PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 - When at least some Exercisable shares available action name will be `Exercise`

-- When there is nothing left to exercise, action name will be `Edit`
+- When there is nothing left to exercise, action name will be `Edit Exercise`

 - Shows details of exercise in table format